 Ruth joined us in 2017.
 She has been a professional artist for almost 30 years, specialising in children’s book illustrations.
 In 2004 she was the winner of the Portsmouth Book Award, and in 2005, the Experian Book Award for her illustrations to her story, “Smiley Shark”.
 Her drawing and painting skills transferred easily to individual tile painting, as well as panels.
 Her research into antique Delft tiles added several series to our collection.

 Chris joined us in 2016, having had extensive experience in historic building restoration.
 With his training in the arts, including sculpture and mould making, he has been able to contribute important skills to the studio, and with Neil, is responsible for all aspects of tile production, and general maintenance of the studio.

 Morty has been with us since early 2020 after leaving university in the Netherlands where he studied maths and physics.
 He is involved with tile making, kiln loading, glazing and packing as well as numerous essential tasks which support the manufacturing process.
 He is also studying a part time course on model design and has been working on the wheel learning to throw pots.

 Sarah can be relied upon to come in when necessary to glaze tiles and to help with loading and unloading kilns, supporting the work of the painters.
-As a volunteer for the National Trust she enjoys the artisan approach of our studio.

 Our most recent member of the team, with an MA in English literature, Carly has all the communication skills and experience required to liaise with clients and to help in the smooth running of the business.
 Carly, Neil and Ava are are the people our clients will speak with and rely upon to organise their orders.